material-motion/material-motion/concepts/runtimes.md

 At any given time a Runtime can either be **idle** or **active**.

-A Runtime is Active when there is at least one active executor.
+A Runtime is active when there is at least one active executor.

 An executor can be active for any of the following reasons: